One of the all-time legendary filmmakers, Maniratnam has made more than 25 films in his highly successful career spanning over three decades.

 Alaipayuthey (2000)

 One of the very early successes of R. Madhavan, Alaipayuthey is the original Tamil version of the acclaimed Hindi film Saathiya.
-Known as one of the greatest music albums of all times, the music was composed by Mani’s frequent collaborator A.R.
+Known as one of the greatest music albums of all time, the music was composed by Mani’s frequent collaborator A.R.
 Rahman.
-The film took a slightly different turn than the average coming of age romantic drama films and told a realistic story about a young married couple and the troubles they face in their married life.
-The film was noted for his hyper-realism and hard-hitting dialogues that perfectly mirrored the modern Indian culture.
+The film took a slightly different turn than the average coming-of-age romantic drama film and told a realistic story about a young married couple and the troubles they face in their married life.
+The film was noted for its hyper-realism and hard-hitting dialogues that perfectly mirrored modern Indian culture.

 Mouna Ragam (1986)